geek-kb/aidoc_assignment/README.md

     └── states
 ```

-Under `terraform` directory, you will find two directories;
+Under the **terraform/** directory, two primary subdirectories exist:

-1. `modules` - as its name suggests - all the Terraform modules that I wrote are there.
+1. **modules/** - Contains all reusable Terraform modules, each dedicated to a specific AWS resource.
-   ** to myself - add readme.md files there**
+   _Note: README.md files should be added for each module._

-2. `states` directory - this is where you will find the structure of the environment.
+2. **states/** - Represents the actual infrastructure environments, organized by AWS account, region, and deployment stage.

-When I started working on the project, I thought I'll do exactly what I was instructed to do, but as I started, I realized that I never had the opportunity to
+## Infrastructure Design Rationale

-design / architect a whole infrastructure from scratch and I figured that now it would be a good opportunity to do so.
+Initially, my goal was to strictly follow the assignment instructions.
+However, I soon realized this was an opportunity to design a scalable and maintainable infrastructure **from scratch**—something I hadn't done before.
+This led me to carefully consider long-term **growth, security, and flexibility** while structuring the infrastructure.

-I thought deeply about the the goals I'd like to achieve at the end of the work and started working on it, and even though it might look a little complex at first sight, I think I came up with an infrastructure that is ready for a company's growth and future.
+The result is a **multi-account, multi-region** architecture that is **modular, secure, and scalable**.

 ```
 └── states